-If your organization using one of Microsoft’s office 365 business plans and you are worried of criminals and hackers, Follow the top 5 guidance of this blog to increase the protection of your organization.
+If your organization using one of Microsoft’s office 365 business plans and you are worried about criminals and hackers, Follow the top 5 guidance of this blog to increase the protection of your organization.

-First step to protect your office 365 from threats and secure your organization’s information.
+The first step to protect your office 365 from threats and secure your organization’s information.
 Maintain maximum credit score for your security.
 This examines your Office 365 environment, fetching the risk areas where you’re exposed to threats, and recommends available and personalized security features.

 This office 365 Secure Score helps your organization in many ways some of them listed below.

 - How to improve your security posture by providing guidance, visibility, discoverability, and control.

 - Provides comparison benchmarks and establish key performance indicators (KPIs).

 2. Set up multi-factor Authentication

 Utilizing multi-factor authentication is one of the least demanding and best approaches to build the security of your business data.
 It’s simpler than it sounds.
 Whenever you log in to your account, multi-factor validation implies you’ll type a code from your telephone to gain admittance to Microsoft 365.
 This can keep programmers from dominating on the off chance that they know your secret phrase.

 For organizations utilizing Office 365 and Microsoft 365, including a setting that requires your clients to sign in utilizing multi-factor verification.
 At the point when you roll out this improvement, clients will be incited to set up their telephone for two-factor confirmation next time they sign in.
 This feature prevents passwords from cracking or stolen and adds an extra layer of protection.

 Follow these steps to step up office 365 multi-factor authentication.